MobilePayDev/MobilePay-TransactionReporting-API/README.md

 * PaymentPointId = `SubscriptionProviderId`

 * The individual transactions will contain the same `external_id`, that you have assigned, and that `external_id` will be returned through the API.  `external_id` is the identifier of a specific payment in merchant's system, and can be used for this purpose.
+You generate this ID.

 Invoice API